kirillzyusko/react-native-keyboard-controller/docs/docs/guides/building-chat-app.md

 ---
 sidebar_position: 5
-description: A guide that explores pitfalls of building chat app layout and shows how to solve them using ChatKit component
+description: A guide that explores the challenges of building chat app layouts and shows how to solve them using the ChatKit component
 keywords:
   [
     react-native-keyboard-controller,